freddymercury/privacy-lens/docs/process_separation_tasks.md

 - Maintain backward compatibility until full migration is complete
 - **Pure Function Priority:** When refactoring, always prioritize extracting pure functions first, then wrap them with impure functions that handle side effects
 - **Testing Strategy:** Pure functions should have extensive test coverage since they're easier to test and more critical to system reliability
+- **Subscription Integration:** Ensure subscription functionality maintains the same level of reliability and performance as other Client API features